+There are few things in life that warm the soul better than a crusty loaf of fresh-baked bread.
 Use this guide as a refresher on how to make the perfect loaf of crusty bread, including tips on how to create steam—the key to crusty bread—with or without a dutch oven.
-And find a simple crusty bread recipe that you can use as a springboard for your culinary creativity.
-It’s so simple and versatile it will have you looking like a serious artisan by the time your next loaf comes out of the oven.
+And find a simple crusty bread recipe that you can use as a springboard for your culinary creativity in recipes like bruschetta.
+Learn how to make delicious homemade bread with a crisp exterior and soft, chewy interior with your stand mixer.

 Because there are so few ingredients in crusty breads, it’s essential to use the best ingredients possible.
 All-Purpose Flour will work for a crusty bread but using Bread Flour can help create a stronger, chewier bread.

 The ideal way to create crusty bread is by creating steam in your range or wall oven from KitchenAid brand.
 As bread bakes, starches on its surface burst and eventually harden, forming a crispy crust.
 This is facilitated when steam comes in contact with the baking bread’s surface.
 Baking crusty bread without steam may cook the bread too quickly, creating a burnt, dense bread.
 There are several ways to create steam in your oven – let’s take a look at three of the most popular – a dutch oven, a spray bottle or a water bath.

 A dutch oven is a heavy cast iron pot with a lid.
 Because it’s made from cast iron it can withstand high temperatures and can be used on a stove top or in an oven.
 The heavy metal lid will trap the moisture that evaporates from your baking bread and turn it into steam.
 To replicate the extreme radiant heat that’s used in professional ovens simply preheat your dutch oven before you place your dough in it to bake.